NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration.md

 This configures what type of proxy will be started.
 Valid options are:

 - `""` for the regular proxy
 - `"socks"` for a SOCKS5 proxy.
-Refer to the [tutorial on connecting through Cloudflare Access using kubectl](/cloudflare-one/tutorials/kubectl/) for more information.
+Refer to the [tutorial on connecting through Khulnasoft Access using kubectl](/cloudflare-one/tutorials/kubectl/) for more information.

 ### proxyAddress